ryanongra/tp/docs/UserGuide.md

 * Displays the details of the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The NAME entered must match the member’s name exactly (case-sensitive).
+* The NAME entered must match the person’s name exactly (case-sensitive).

 Examples:
 * `list` followed by `details 3` displays details of the 3rd person in the displayed person list.